In a hurry? Here are the key takeaways:

 However, nothing interferes with the battery and its electrical connection to the lights and radio.

-The starter solenoid is the most likely problem if you don’t hear a click, but the radio and lights work.
+The starter solenoid is the most probable problem if you don’t hear a click, but the radio and lights work.

 Poor Electrical Connections